On July 16, 2021, Tesla made the Full Self-Driving (FSD) feature available via a $199 monthly subscription.

 So basically, with FSD, the car can almost take you home.
 You’d hope so anyway.
 But in reality, you need to take all those bullet points above with nuances.

 That’s because the items listed above, in my experience, are all gimmicks, at least for now.
-(I actually told Elon Musk that.)
-They are fun to impress your passenger with, but you know you can’t count on them.
+(I told Elon Musk that.)
+They are fun to impress your passenger, but you know you can’t count on them.

 Count me in!
 So far, the extras on top of the AutoPilot have been gimmicks for the most part.— Dong Ngo (@riceandstirfry) March 6, 2021

-And up to now, Tesla has made it clear that FSD doesn’t (yet) make the car autonomous and still requires you to be present with hands on the wheel.
+And up to now, Tesla has made it clear, on the user manual, that FSD doesn’t (yet) make the car autonomous and still requires you to be present with hands on the wheel.
 (A lot of folks ignored that, some died doing so).

 In other words, for now, you can see FSD as the enhanced version of Autopilot — there used to be a feature called Enhanced Autopilot (EAP), which became part of FSD a year or so ago.